History of Tokyo: Late Shōwa development

 The Kasumigaseki Building opened in 1968.
-It was notable for its earthquake-resistant design and height, being the tallest building Tokyo and considered its first "super high-rise building".
+It was notable for its earthquake-resistant design and height, being the tallest building Tokyo at the time, and considered its first "super high-rise building".
 At the site of the former Yodobashi reservoir in Shinjuku, a new plaza was created in 1966, the Shinjuku Westmouth.
 The Keio Plaza Hotel was the plaza's first super high-rise.
 The World Trade Center, Shinjuku Sumitomo Building, Shinjuku Mitsui Building, and Sunshine 60, were all the tallest buildings in Japan at one point.

 Other notable constructions were the Shinjuku Center Building, National Theatre of Japan, National Archives of Japan, United Nations University, Nakagin Capsule Tower, University of Tsukuba, 109, Tokyo Disneyland, and the Tokyo Dome.
 Notable transportation projects from this time were the Tokyo Metro Tozai Line, Toei Mita Line, Tokyo Metro Chiyoda Line, Tokyo Metro Yūrakuchō Line, Tokyo Metro Hanzōmon Line, Toei Shinjuku Line, Jōetsu Shinkansen, and the Tōhoku Shinkansen.